cogtoolslab/cognitive-ai-benchmarking/stimuli/README.md

     bucket: string, name of bucket to write to
     pth_to_s3_credentials: string, path to AWS credentials file
     data_root: string, root path for data to upload
-    data_path: string, path in data_root to be included in upload. should be * if all data is stored in one directory
+    data_path: string, path in data_root to be included in upload.
     multilevel: True for multilevel directory structures, False if all data is stored in one directory

-for a simple data directory with all to-be-uploaded files in one directory,  data_path is in the form /path/to/your/data
+for a simple data directory with all to-be-uploaded files stored in data_root, data_path should simply be *

 for a multi-level directory structure, you will need to use glob ** notation in data_path to index all the relevant files. something like: